 “It’s not even holy!”
 Korach nods.

 “Since it’s not G-d,” continues Moses, “it is created by G-d.
-Since creation is ex nihilo, from nothing, the H
+Since creation is ex nihilo, from nothing, the Holocaust has nothing inherently in common with those other things.”

 “You can’t be serious,” says Korach.
 “You just told the spies in last week’s parsha that One G-d means one inherent nature underlying everything.
 It’s the same G-d in Israel as in the wilderness; that was their mistake.
 Now you want me to ignore the obvious essential similarities between Dachau, North Korea, and Texas, between me and you?”